INTRODUCTION

 Coconut: A staple in Samoa traditional food.
 Coconut milk and cream are used in many dishes, adding a rich, creamy texture and distinctive flavor.
 Grated coconut is also used in desserts and baked goods.

-Taro: The root vegetable plays a fundamental part of Samoa traditional food.
+Taro: The root vegetable plays a fundamental part in Samoa traditional food.
 It is often boiled, baked, or mashed and served as a side dish.
 Taro leaves are used to wrap and cook various ingredients, creating dishes like palusami.

 Breadfruit: Another essential starch in Samoan cuisine.
 It can be baked, boiled, or roasted and is often used as a substitute for potatoes.
 Breadfruit has a mild flavor and a starchy texture.